bevyengine/rfcs/rfcs/45-stageless.md

   - this is essential to ensure that run criteria are checking fresh state without creating very difficult-to-satisfy ordering constraints
   - if you need to ensure that all systems behave the same way during a single pass of the schedule or avoid expensive recomputation, precompute the value and store the result in a resource, then read from that in your run criteria instead

-Run criteria are always executed "just before" the system that they are controlling is run: it is impossible to modify the data that they rely on in an observable way before the system completes.
+Run criteria are evaluated by the executor just before the system that they are controlling is run: it is impossible to modify the data that they rely on in an observable way before the system completes.
 This is important to ensure that the state of the world always matches the state expected by the system at the time it is executed.
-In order to understand exactly what this means, we need to understand the basics of atomic groups.

 ### Atomic groups and atomic ordering constraints